MaddyGuthridge/Flapi/Protocol.md

 #### Exec response data

 No data is given on success.
-In order to get return data, programs should define an `eval` message type handler.
+In order to get return data, clients should register an `eval` message type handler.

 ### Stdout